An introductory review of the resource theory approach to thermodynamics: The resource theory of Thermal Operations

-The choice of a set of allowed transformations goes hand in hand with the identification of a set of states that can be generated by allowed operations only from any given state.
+The choice of a set of allowed transformations goes hand in hand with the identification of a set of states that can be generated by allowed operations only.
 For example, Alice and Bob can produce any separable state by means of LOCC transformations.
-The set of all quantum states that can be generated using allowed operations only is called the set of \emph{free states}.
+Such quantum states are called \emph{free states} of the theory.
 Any state that is \emph{not} a free state will be called a \emph{resource state}.
 For the set of LOCC transformations, resource states are entangled states.
 A set of allowed operations with its correspondent set of free states defines a \emph{resource theory}.
 The previous example defines the resource theory of entanglement.
-In general: \begin{defn} A \emph{resource theory} is defined by a subset of all quantum channels (\emph{allowed operations} $\mathcal{A}$), closed under composition and containing the identity, and by the set of all states that can be generated by allowed operations only from any given state (\emph{free states} $\mathcal{F}$).
+In general: \begin{defn} A \emph{resource theory} is defined by a subset of all quantum channels (\emph{allowed operations} $\mathcal{A}$), closed under composition and including the identity, and by the set of all states that can be generated by allowed operations only (\emph{free states} $\mathcal{F}$).
 Any state that is not free is a \emph{resource state}, denoted by $\mathcal{R}$. \end{defn}

 If we can only access free states, things are boring since we can explore the full set $\mathcal{F}$ and never get out of it.
 However, if we are given some $\rho \in \mathcal{R}$, we can ask how this resource can be used.
 For example, we might want to know if it can be manipulated to another form $\sigma$ by operations in $\mathcal{A}$.
 We will write